datenstruktur/Paperdb/doc/elasticbf.md

 ```

 **Note:** Call env->Schedule() in env->Schedule() when Compaction thread want to insert a reader into multi queue will meet a deadlock, so we use an independent Schedule call MQSchedule to load filter in background thread.
+**Note:** We also use a background thread to adjust filter units in multi queue to reduce overhead in Get() Path.

 ### Adjustment policy